Trust what you see, smell and taste—but there’s more

 As mentioned above, these solids represent both inorganic and organic substances that are small enough to survive filtration through a filter with two-micrometer pores.
 While TDS is not generally considered a primary pollutant, it can indicate the presence of a broad array of contaminants, as well as other unaesthetic characteristics of drinking water (like turbidity or cloudiness).

-These contaminants could include calcium, phosphates, nitrates, sodium, potassium, and chloride, which are found in nutrient runoff, storm water runoff, and runoff from snowy climates where road de-icing salts are applied.
+include calcium, phosphates, nitrates, sodium, potassium, and chloride, which are found in nutrient runoff, storm water runoff, and runoff from snowy climates where road de-icing salts are applied.
 More exotic and harmful elements of TDS include pesticides, fertilizers, and other toxic compounds.
 Some naturally occurring TDS come from weathering and dissolution of rock and soils, including radon.
 The United States has established a secondary water quality standard of 500 milligrams per liter to provide for palatability of drinking water—considered safe to drink.

 What is NOT measured in TDS are substances in the category called Volatile Organic Chemicals (VOCs), and they are often culprits in ground water contamination.
 While VOCs can’t be seen, they can be tasted, and some present an unpleasant smell.
 Examples of VOCs include solvents and refrigerants with chemical names like perchloroethene, trichlorethene, and dichlorodifluoromethane.
 In recent years, VOCs in the news have included hexavalent chromium, benzene, and perchlorate, which are byproducts of manufacturing processes and have contaminated underground aquifers.